fmiguezo/SkillFactory-SegundoProyecto/README.md

 <hr>

-#### We started the project by creating a react app using `npx create-react-app my-app`.
+### We started the project by creating a react app using `npx create-react-app my-app`.

-##### Dependencies:
+#### Dependencies:

-• We installed axios using `npm install axios`.
+<p>• We installed axios using `npm install axios`.</p>
-• We installed React Router Dom 6 using `npm install react-router-dom@6`
+<p>• We installed React Router Dom 6 using `npm install react-router-dom@6`.</p>
-• We installed Font Awesome to use the same icons as on the original site using `npm i --save @fortawesome/fontawesome-svg-core`, then we installed the free "Brand" icons `npm i --save @fortawesome/free-brands-svg-icons`, and finally we installed the React component using `npm i --save @fortawesome/react-fontawesome@latest`.
+<p>• We installed Font Awesome to use the same icons as on the original site using `npm i --save @fortawesome/fontawesome-svg-core`, then we installed the free "Brand" icons `npm i --save @fortawesome/free-brands-svg-icons`, and finally we installed the React component using `npm i --save @fortawesome/react-fontawesome@latest`.</p>

-##### Improvements:
+#### Improvements:

-• We made changes to CSS media queries to improve the responsive operation of the site.
+<p>• We made changes to CSS media queries to improve the responsive operation of the site.</p>
-• We've added more detail to character cards and differentiated their status and gender with different colors to make it easier to read.
+<p>• We've added more detail to character cards and differentiated their status and gender with different colors to make it easier to read.</p>

 <hr>